techopus/APG-Dashboard/README.md

 # APG-Dashboard

-## Apartment prices in germany analysis Dashboard(Data analysis using panel)
+## 'Apartment prices in germany' analysis Dashboard(Data analysis using python, panel)

 With all the dependecies installed that has been used you are ready to run having panel installed in your local computer: